elixirland/xlp-book-club-API/solution/README.md

 #### Return data
 Returns a list of JSON objects with the properties `"book"` and `"page"`.

-If a book does not have any pages the `"page"` key is retrieved as `null`.
+If a book does not have any pages, the `"page"` key is retrieved as `null`.

 #### Example return data: